erwinkramer/circuit-choreography/README.md

 The following rules must be applied to implement Circuit Choreography:

 1. Any service handles atomic operations independently.
+2. The choreography maintains a closed circuit at all times, meaning: there is always a **forward** and **backward** route that completes.
+If they cannot complete, the circuit has to be restored by a **restoration** route.
+3. Correlation between services in a choreography will always be implemented with a [Correlation ID](https://microsoft.github.io/code-with-engineering-playbook/observability/correlation-id/).
-2. A forward routing is the choreography that moves to one or more subsequent services and starts at the initiating service and completes at the final service.
+4. A **forward** routing is the choreography that moves to one or more subsequent services and starts at the initiating service and completes at the final service.
-3. A backward routing is the choreography that moves back in opposite order and starts at the final service and completes at the initiating service.
+5. A **backward** routing is the choreography that moves back in opposite order and starts at the final service and completes at the initiating service.
-4. A restoration routing is the choreography that replaces both forward and backward routing, in case of an open circuit (initialized by a circuit breaker), and starts at the current service and completes at that same service.
+6. A **restoration** routing is the choreography that replaces both forward and backward routing, in case of an open circuit (initialized by a circuit breaker), and starts at the current service and completes at that same service.
-5. A restoration routing reverses the route and demands compensation from the preceding service, which in turn demands compensation from the next preceding service until the start of the restoration routing is reached.
+7. A restoration routing is definitive and reverses the route based on a restoration level and demands compensation from the preceding service, which in turn demands compensation from the next preceding service until the start of the restoration routing is reached.
+8. A **restoration level** defines the impact of the open circuit and determines what type of restoration is needed for a service.
+Levels can be defined by business acumen but must be arranged in ascending order, where 1 is most critical and demands full compensation, any level with higher numerical range might have less demanding compensation, for example:
+   - Level 1 does a serious reversal because of a critical issue.
+   - Level 2 might do a partial reversal.
+   - Level 3 might keep the transaction.
-6. If a restoration routing fails moving to a next service, it activates a long running process that keeps trying to go in the same reversed order it started.
+9. If a restoration routing fails moving to a next service, it activates a long running process that keeps trying to go in the same reversed order it started.
-7. The choreography maintains a closed circuit at all times, meaning: there is always a forward and backward route that completes.
-If they cannot complete, the circuit has to be restored by a restoration route.

 Optionally: